 This leads us to emphasize helping those we disciple to remain in their context.
 1 Corinthians 7:17-24 says, “Nevertheless, each one should retain the place in life that the Lord assigned to him and to which God has called him.
 This is the rule I lay down in all the churches.
 Was a man already circumcised when he was called?
 He should not become uncircumcised.
 Was a man uncircumcised when he was called?
 He should not be circumcised.
 Circumcision is nothing and uncircumcision is nothing.
 Keeping God's commands is what counts.
 Each one should remain in the situation which he was in when God called him.
 Were you a slave when you were called?
 Don't let it trouble you--although if you can gain your freedom, do so.
 For he who was a slave when he was called by the Lord is the Lord's freedman; similarly, he who was a free man when he was called is Christ's slave.
 You were bought at a price; do not become slaves of men.
 Brothers, each man, as responsible to God, should remain in the situation God called him to.”
 Why was this important?
 The previous context shows that it was important to the flow of the Gospel through one’s family and relational network.

 For this reason, Navigators generally encourage Catholics to remain Catholic and Orthodox to remain Orthodox.
 One day an Orthodox priest secretly asked a Navigator to disciple him, which he did for several years.
 As the priest grew, he became frustrated with his Orthodox fellow priests, and he decided to leave and start his own church.
 Our Navigator fellow worker urgently intervened and strongly persuaded him to remain in his context.
-As a result, the priest did remain and that his discipleship ministry flourished there through generation after generation of Orthodox faithful.
+As a result, the priest did remain and his discipleship ministry flourished there through generation after generation of Orthodox faithful.

 Interdependent Relationships